roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 25. How can you override CSS styles using specificity and the !important rule?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>25.
+How can you override CSS styles using specificity and the !important rule?</summary>
   <p>

 To override CSS styles using specificity and the !important rule, use a more specific selector for the element and add !important to the CSS property value.